 If you’re struggling to come up with the perfect domain name, don't worry — we’ve got you covered!
 We've put together a comprehensive list of popular domain name generators to help you find a memorable name for your website.
 Check out these 19 domain name generators that will unleash a flood of creative website names for you.

-16 domain name generators to find your next domain
+19 domain name generators to find your next domain

-The top-level domain options go even further, letting you choose domain extensions according to industry categories like business, technology, and marketing.
-You get a lot of control in shaping the results of your search.
-Namecheap seems to work better when entering in full domain names, rather than keywords, so keep that in mind when using it.
+The top-level domain options go even further, letting you choose domain extensions according to industry categories like business, technology, and marketing; these options give you a lot of control in shaping the results of your search.
+Namecheap works better when entering full domain names rather than keywords, so keep that in mind when using it.